kms1212/foliOS/README.md

 Strata moves away from software-heavy isolation, relying instead on hardware primitives to define the **3-Layer Memory Model (User-Module-Kernel)**:

-* **User Area:** The user part of the traditional process-isolated VMA model.
-Fully compatible with `fork()` and ASLR.
+* **User Area:** Adheres to the traditional **Page-Table-Based Isolation**.
+Each user process possesses a private Virtual Memory Area (VMA), ensuring standard POSIX isolation guarantees.
+Context switching between user processes involves a standard page table transition.
 * **Module Area:** A shared global address space where modules are isolated via **Intel MPK (Memory Protection Keys)**.
 This allows domain switching without TLB flushes.
   * **Direct I/O Access (IOPB):** Unlike traditional Microkernels that require a syscall for every port I/O, Strata leverages the **I/O Permission Bitmap (IOPB)** to grant specific modules direct access to hardware ports.
 This allows Ring 3 drivers to provide I/O performance closer to bare-metal execution for supported port-mapped devices.
-* **Kernel Area:** The privileged core (Ring 0), protected by standard hardware rings and strict page table isolation to mitigate speculative execution attacks (Spectre/Meltdown) without the performance hit of KPTI.
+* **Kernel Area:** The privileged core (Ring 0) utilizes a **Converged Isolation Model**.
+Instead of viewing KPTI solely as a mitigation, Strata integrates strict page table separation into the **MPK Sharding** mechanism.
+  * **Dynamic Mapping:** In User Mode, Kernel and Module areas are strictly **unmapped**, protecting against speculative attacks (Meltdown) and granting the user process full utilization of MPK keys.
+  * **Atomic Context Transition:** The transition to Kernel/Module mode involves a strategic CR3 switch that simultaneously maps the privileged areas and loads the target MPK Shard.
+This amalgamates the cost of Meltdown mitigation with the necessity of domain expansion.

 ### 🔑 MPK Sharding: Scalable Logical Isolation Domains